tpoisot/CoPhyCha/CoSpec-chapter.md

 set of conditions coevolution will result in mirorring phylogenies.
 By reviewing the literature related to host-parasite diversification and antagonistic coevolution, I highlight that coevolution is neither necessary nor sufficient in order to establish a co-phylogenetic pattern.
-The consequences of this fact for the interpretation of the presence or absence of a co-phylogenetic pattern are discussed.**
+I then review how the coevolutionary process can impede the establishment of this pattern, and the consequences of this for the study of the interactions between coevolution and phylogenetic structure.**

 # Introduction